simonmichael/hledger/hledger/hledger.m4.md

      ```

 3. **If you want posting 2's amount converted to cost:**\
-   Assign to `amount` (or to `amount-in` and `amount-out`).
+   Use the unnumbered `amount` (or `amount-in` and `amount-out`) syntax.
-   (This is the legacy numberless syntax, which sets amount1 and amount2 and converts amount2 to cost.)

 4. **If the CSV has the balance instead of the transaction amount:**\
    Assign to `balanceN`, which sets posting N's amount indirectly via a
    [balance assignment](#balance-assignments).
    (Old syntax: `balance`, equivalent to `balance1`.)

-   - **If hledger guesses the wrong default account name:**\
-     When setting the amount via balance assertion, hledger may guess the wrong default account name.
+   In this situation hledger is more likely to guess the wrong default account name,
-     So, set the account name explicitly, eg:

-      ```rules
-      fields date, description, balance1
-      account1 assets:checking
-      ```
+   so you may need to set that explicitly.

 ### Amount signs